Does my Diversity, Brooks or Suggs scholarship cover the Summer semester?

 Why should I go to CASE?

-You should come to CASE to better learn about yourself in college and to understand and engage with opportunities offered at Mizzou.
-Students gain a community and learn to interact with people with similar and different backgrounds and experiences.
+You should come to CASE to better equip yourself for success in college and to understand and engage with opportunities offered at Mizzou.
+Students gain access to a community through interaction with like people with similar backgrounds and experiences.

-Do I need to be a underrepresented minority student to interact with and visit the office?
+Do I need to be an underrepresented minority student to interact with and visit the office?

-No. While CASE works with underrepresent populations, it is designed to serve all students regardless of race, sexual orientation, religion, gender, ability, or cultural heritage.
+No. While CASE primarily works with the underrepresented population, it is designed to serve all students regardless of race, sexual orientation, religion, gender, ability, or cultural heritage.

 Are there certain resources and materials in the office that students can use?